Learn · Read

 • Emotional energy dealing with losses, drawdowns, and the psychological toll

-Let's put a dollar figure on that time.
-At 3 hours per day across 250 trading days, that's 750 hours per year.
-At the Canadian median wage of ~$30/hour, you're burning $22,500/year in opportunity cost — time that could be spent earning, upskilling, or simply resting.
-Add that to your actual trading losses and the real cost of forex is staggering.
+Put a dollar figure on that time.
+At 2 hours per day across 250 trading days, that's 500 hours per year.
+At the Canadian median wage of ~$30/hour, that's $15,000/year in opportunity cost — time that could be spent earning, upskilling, or simply resting.
+Stack that on top of your actual trading losses, and the real cost of forex is staggering.

 Forex Opportunity Cost Calculator